carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 - "Use try-except blocks to catch and handle exceptions."
 - "Explain what an assertion is."
 - "Add assertions that check the program's state is correct."
+- "Use a logging framework to report on program activity."
 - "Identify sources of more advanced lessons on code testing."
 keypoints:
 - "Program defensively, i.e., assume that errors are going to arise, and write code to detect them when they do."
 - "You can raise exceptions in your own code."
 - "Put try-except blocks in programs to catch and handle exceptions."
 - "Put assertions in programs to check their state as they run."
+- "Use a logging framework instead of `print` statements to report program activity."
 - "The are more advanced lessons you can read to learn about code testing."
 ---